vburlbl/cleantalk-spam-protect/readme.txt

 * WordPress Landing Pages.

 = Anti spam plugin info =
+Spam is one of the most irritating factors.
+Spam become every year more and conventional anti spam can no longer handle all the spam bots.
+CleanTalk prevents spam and automatically blocks it.
+You'll be surprised of effective protection against spam.

 CleanTalk is an antispam protection **4 in 1 for WordPress** that protects login, comment, contact and WooCommerce forms all at once.
 You don't need to install separate antispam plugins for each form.
 This allows your blog to work faster and save resources.
 After installation **you will forget about spam**, CleanTalk plugin will do all the work.
 You won't have to deal with spam, CleanTalk will do this for you automatically.

 CleanTalk is a transparent antispam protection, we provide detailed statistics of all entering comments and logins.
 You can always be sure that **there are no errors**.
 We have developed a mobile app for you to see antispam statistics wherever whenever.